| Share Content with Friends & Clients |

 - Deficiency of substance is kshaya.

 Chinese Medicine: Deficiency of substance can be equated to blood deficiency.
-Deficiency of activity to Qui deficiency.
+Deficiency of activity to Qi deficiency.

 - Example: Underweight is a deficiency of substance.
 Hyperactive an excess of activity.